 As we don't know what your objectives are, and we don't want to limit your creativity, we do allow you to create products with a low DPI print.

-The simplest explanation is that when we print your colors, we're actually printing the RGB value contained in your image file.
+The simplest explanation is that when we print your colors, we're actually converting the RGB value contained in your image file to an ink recipe of Cyan, Magenta, Yellow & Black, plus other ink colors.
 What we don't know is how that same RGB value is displayed on your monitor, which is affected by; the settings on your monitor, the monitor itself, the settings of the software you're using, your graphics hardware and even how you see the color on your monitor as a result of the environment your monitor is in.

 Each fabric/material has different properties in regard how it absorbs/retains ink.
 In many cases, this results in a negligible difference from one fabric to another, that will probably not be visible.